-Sautéing veggies is a good alternative, but it requires using more oil and/or butter, and it doesn’t work for every vegetable.
+Sautéing: Cooking veggies in a skillet is a good alternative, but it requires using more oil and/or butter, and it doesn’t work for every vegetable.
 You can’t exactly sauté an artichoke half.

-Step one is to clean and cut the vegetables.
-Potatoes and zucchini do well as wedges.
+- STEP ONE: First, clean and cut the fresh vegetables.
+Potatoes and zucchini do well as wedges or slices.
 Carrots, corn and beets can be grilled whole.
-For eggplant and squashes, we like to cut them in half.
+For eggplant and squashes, I like to cut them in half.

-Then, drizzle them with a little healthy olive oil, so they won’t stick to the grill, and season with kosher salt and course ground black pepper.
+- STEP TWO: Place veggies on a sheet pan or in a large bowl.
+Drizzle them with a little healthy olive oil, so they won’t stick to the grill, and season with kosher salt and coarse-ground black pepper.

 If you’re not using kosher salt yet, you should really give it a try.
 It adds so much more flavor than table salt.

-Then, just follow the suggested grilling times on the infographic or our grilled vegetable recipes.
+- STEP FOUR: Place vegetables on the hot grill and follow the suggested grilling times with each recipe or use the the infographic included with this post.
 Most veggies can be grilled in up in 15 minutes or less.

-For thin vegetables, you might want to use a veggie basket so they don’t slip through the grate.
+PRO TIP: For thin vegetables, consider using a vegetable grill basket so they don’t slip through the grate.

 You’re going to end up with tender veggies adorned with impressive grill marks.
 They’ll be too pretty to resist.

-We think veggies are awesome with just salt and pepper, but if you have some skeptical eaters at the table, drizzle them with lemon juice, fresh herbs or a little dressing or flavored vinegar for even more pizazz.
+- STEP FIVE: Veggies are awesome with just salt and pepper, but if you have some skeptical eaters at the table, drizzle them with lemon juice, fresh herbs, soy sauce or a little dressing or balsamic vinegar for even more pizazz.

-We like to grill up a garden full of veggies on the weekend, and then use them in salads for lunches all week long.
+I like to grill up a garden full of veggies on the weekend and then use them in salads for lunches all week long.